-If applicable, show how the proposed research project aligns with DOD areas of research interests.
+If applicable, show how the proposed research project aligns with DoD areas of research interests.

-• Attachment 14: Approval for Access to Military Populations (if applicable) (one-page limit): Upload as "MilPop.pdf."
+• Attachment 15: Letters Confirming Access to Military or VA Population(s), if applicable (one-page limit): Upload as "Access.pdf."

-A letter of support, signed by the lowest ranking person with approval authority, should be included for studies involving active duty military, military families, or veterans; military-controlled study materials; databases; and/or restricted facilities (e.g., biological or chemical containment facilities).
+A letter of support, signed by the lowest ranking person with approval authority, should be included for studies involving active duty military, military families, or veterans; military- and/or VA-controlled study materials; military and/or VA databases; and/or restricted facilities (e.g., biological or chemical containment facilities).